agrisemantics/gacs-qip/docs/relations.md

 meanings and to check concept hierarchies for consistency.
 Because they cluster related examples, they are less vulnerable than definitions to misinterpretation by translators.
 In GACS, definitions are "nice to have", but semantic relations are essential.
-To be maintainable with consistency, on the other hand, semantic relations should be as simple and obvious as possible.
+For maintainability, the set of semantic relations used in GACS has been kept as simple and obvious as possible.

 #### Broader, narrower, and related concepts